evanhockings/QuantumACES.jl/docs/src/guide.md

 ## Introduction

-`QuantumACES.jl` is a package for designing and simulating scalable and performant Pauli noise characterisation experiments for stabiliser circuits with averaged circuit eigenvalue sampling (ACES).
+`QuantumACES` is a package for designing and simulating scalable and performant Pauli noise characterisation experiments for stabiliser circuits with averaged circuit eigenvalue sampling (ACES).
-It is particularly interested in characterising the noise associated with fault-tolerant gadgets in the context of topological quantum error correcting codes, such as surface code syndrome extraction circuits.
+It focuses on the context of quantum error correction and fault-tolerant circuits and, in particular, on the syndrome extraction circuits of topological quantum error correcting codes.
-It interfaces with [Stim](https://github.com/quantumlib/Stim) and [PyMatching](https://github.com/oscarhiggott/PyMatching) for stabiliser circuit simulations and decoding of syndrome extraction circuits, respectively, and with [Qiskit](https://github.com/Qiskit/qiskit) for implementation on quantum devices.
+It interfaces with [Stim](https://github.com/quantumlib/Stim) for stabiliser circuit simulation, [PyMatching](https://github.com/oscarhiggott/PyMatching) and [BeliefMatching](https://github.com/oscarhiggott/BeliefMatching) for decoding, and [Qiskit](https://github.com/Qiskit/qiskit) for implementation on quantum devices.

-The methods used in this package are based on those detailed in [arXiv:2404.06545](https://arxiv.org/abs/2404.06545), and the code generating the data for that paper can be found in the `scalable_aces` folder on the [scalable_aces](https://github.com/evanhockings/QuantumACES.jl/tree/scalable_aces) branch, though the code uses an older version of the package.
-These methods build on the original ACES protocol presented in [arXiv:2108.05803](https://arxiv.org/abs/2108.05803).

-Typical usage of this package involves a few steps:
+Typical usage of QuantumACES involves first doing the following:

-  - Construct the circuit and noise model for which you aim to perform an ACES noise characterisation experiment, using either provided functions or your own.
+  - Construct the circuit and the noise model that you aim to characterise, either using existing functions or your own.
-  - Optimise an experimental design, in general for a depolarising noise model with roughly the same average error rates as the noise you aim to characterise.
+  - Optimise an ACES experimental design for noise characterisation of a small-scale instance of the circuit, typically according to a deterministic noise model, such as depolarising noise, with roughly the same average error rates as the noise you aim to characterise.

+This subsequently enables:

+  - Transferring the optimised experimental design to larger-scale instances of the circuit, including with different noise models.
-  - Simulate noise characterisation experiments with the optimised experimental design across a range of specified measurement budgets.
+  - Simulate noise characterisation experiments with ACES experimental designs, including at large scales, using Stim.

-Some other things you can do with this package include:

-  - Predict the performance of an experimental design of a syndrome extraction circuit as a function of the code distance.
+  - Calculating performance predictions for experimental designs at small scales and fitting the performance predictions, in particular for syndrome extraction circuits as a function of the distance of the underlying code, to predict performance at large scales.
-  - Simulate memory experiments using syndrome extraction circuits of quantum error correcting codes.
+  - Simulating memory experiments for syndrome extraction circuits using Stim, and then decoding with PyMatching or BeliefMatching with decoder priors informed by a range of noise models, including ACES noise estimates.
-  - Export an experimental design to Qiskit circuits, enabling characterisation of physical quantum devices.
+  - Creating Pauli frame randomised ACES experimental designs, exporting them to Qiskit circuits, and processing the results, enabling implementation on quantum devices.

+The methods used in this package are based on [arXiv:2404.06545](https://arxiv.org/abs/2404.06545) and [arXiv:2502.21044](https://arxiv.org/abs/2502.21044), and they build on the original ACES protocol introduced in [arXiv:2108.05803](https://arxiv.org/abs/2108.05803).
+The code for [arXiv:2404.06545](https://arxiv.org/abs/2404.06545) can be found in the `scalable_aces` folder on the [scalable_aces](https://github.com/evanhockings/QuantumACES.jl/tree/scalable_aces) branch.
+The code for [arXiv:2502.21044](https://arxiv.org/abs/2502.21044) can be found in the `aces_decoding` folder on the [aces_decoding](https://github.com/evanhockings/QuantumACES.jl/tree/aces_decoding) branch.

+If you find this package helpful for your research, please cite it using the supplied `CITATION.cff` file, and consider citing the associated papers if appropriate.
+If you wish to contribute to this package, please refer to the `CONTRIBUTING.md` file.

 ## Installation and setup